-The government has proposed that families with housing allowance will receive a temporary additional payment from July to December 2022.
-No application is necessary as the families will automatically receive the payment.
+Families with housing allowance will receive a temporary additional payment from July to December 2022.
+No application is necessary.
+You will automatically receive the payment.

-The temporary additional payment will be 25 percent of the amount of your usual housing allowance.
+The temporary additional payment will be 25 percent of of your usual housing allowance.

 If you are pregnant you can receive pregnancy benefit if there are risks in your work environment.
 Your employer is responsible for your work environment.
 This means that, in accordance with laws and regulations (arbetsmiljölagen 1977:1160 and Arbetsmiljöverkets föreskrifter AFS 2007:5), your employer has to carry out a risk assessment.
 This is something that an employer always must do if an employee is pregnant.